Kingsley Agyemang

 Kingsley Agyemang (born November 24, 1979) is a Ghanaian administrator, chartered Insurer, and member of the New Patriotic Party (NPP).
 He is the member of Parliament for Akim Abuakwa South (Ghana parliament constituency) in the Eastern Region.
 He represents the constituency in the Ninth Parliament of the Fourth Republic of Ghana as a member of the New Patriotic Party.

 He was appointed registrar of the Ghana Scholarship Secretariat under the second term of Nana Akufo-Addo.

 Early life and education

 He was born in Asiakwa in the Eastern Region of Ghana.
 He attended the University of Ghana, Legon and graduated with a Bachelor of Science degree in Administration in 2004.
 He proceeded to the Central University (Ghana) and obtained an MBA in 2012 and later in 2022, he was awarded a PHD from Brunel University of London.

 Career

 In the 2024 Ghanaian general election, he won the Akim Abuakwa South (Ghana parliament constituency) elections, polling 27,011 votes against his contender Nana Addo Sarong Aikins of the National Democratic Congress (Ghana) who polled 7,454 votes.

+Scholarship Secretariat

+Kingsley Agyemang was the registrar of the Ghana Scholarship Secretariat under the second term of Nana Akuffo-Addo.
+He was later accused of scholarship during his tenure as the registrar and was invited by the Bureau of National Intelligence to assist investigation.